stonepros/stone/doc/rados/configuration/mon-osd-interaction.rst

 OSDs Report Their Status
 ========================

-If an Ceph OSD Daemon doesn't report to a Ceph Monitor, the Ceph Monitor will consider the Ceph OSD Daemon ``down`` after the  ``mon osd report timeout`` elapses.
-A Ceph OSD Daemon sends a report to a Ceph Monitor when a reportable event such as a failure, a change in placement group stats, a change in ``up_thru`` or when it boots within 5 seconds.
-You can change the Ceph OSD Daemon minimum report interval by adding an ``osd mon report interval`` setting under the ``[osd]`` section of your Ceph configuration file, or by setting the value at runtime.
-A Ceph OSD Daemon sends a report to a Ceph Monitor every 120 seconds irrespective of whether any notable changes occur.
+If an Stone OSD Daemon doesn't report to a Stone Monitor, the Stone Monitor will consider the Stone OSD Daemon ``down`` after the  ``mon osd report timeout`` elapses.
+A Stone OSD Daemon sends a report to a Stone Monitor when a reportable event such as a failure, a change in placement group stats, a change in ``up_thru`` or when it boots within 5 seconds.
+You can change the Stone OSD Daemon minimum report interval by adding an ``osd mon report interval`` setting under the ``[osd]`` section of your Stone configuration file, or by setting the value at runtime.
+A Stone OSD Daemon sends a report to a Stone Monitor every 120 seconds irrespective of whether any notable changes occur.
-You can change the Ceph Monitor report interval by adding an ``osd mon report interval max`` setting under the ``[osd]`` section of your Ceph configuration file, or by setting the value at runtime.
+You can change the Stone Monitor report interval by adding an ``osd mon report interval max`` setting under the ``[osd]`` section of your Stone configuration file, or by setting the value at runtime.